Tokyo Games creative head Sasaki resigns over derogatory remark

 Sasaki was named head of the creative team in December as Olympic organisers looked to revamp plans for simplified ceremonies after the Tokyo Games were pushed back a year due to the COVID-19 pandemic.

+With only four months to go before the Games open, Hashimoto said she would find a replacement for Sasaki so as not to impact preparations for the ceremonies.

-The Olympics are scheduled from July 23 to Aug.
+The Olympics are scheduled for July 23 to Aug.
 8 and the Paralympics from Aug.
 24 to Sept.
 5.

-Reporting by Rohith Nair in Bengaluru and Chris Gallagher in Tokyo; editing by Ed Osmond
+Reporting by Rohith Nair in Bengaluru and Chris Gallagher, Ju-min Park in Tokyo; editing by Ed Osmond/Peter Rutherford

 Our Standards: The Thomson Reuters Trust Principles.